Whole of WA Government Search

 Renewal of the 2015 pastoral leases is the result of two decades of consultation and collaboration between the State Government and the pastoral industry.
-The Department of Lands acknowledges and thanks all those involved in the 2015 renewal process for their hard work and cooperation.
-The Department will continue to work with pastoral lessees on the administration of their leases.
+The department acknowledges and thanks all those involved in the 2015 renewal process for their hard work and cooperation.
+The department will continue to work with pastoral lessees on the administration of their leases.

 On 1 July 2015 435 stations had their leases renewed, representing 99.5 per cent of stations eligible for renewal.

 This is an extremely high level of compliance among pastoral lessees and reflects the strong cooperation and collaboration between Government and the pastoral sector.